ioda-net/geo-infra/docs/manuel.md

 ## reindex
-manuel reindex [INFRA_DIR]
+manuel reindex [-i INFRA_DIR] [-p PORTALS]

-Launch a full reindexation of sphinx.
+Launch a reindexation of sphinx.
+Use one and only one of these options:

+- -i INFRA_DIR to reindex everything for the specified infrastructure.
+- -p PORTALS to reindex only these portals.
+The infrastructure directory will be determined automatically.

+If launched without parameters, it will reindex everything.

 ## reload-apache